how to dry silk pillowcases

 Hand washing is the preferred washing method when it comes to handling silk.
 If you need to machine wash your silk pillowcases, make sure to put them in a mesh laundry bag and use a gentle cycle.

-keep your silk pillowcase out of direct sunlight
+keep your silk out of direct sunlight

 That's enough about the washing; now, we'll move on to the subject of focus “drying”.